 Spaghetti squash is a truly amazing vegetable.
 Standing on its own two legs amongst the other varieties of fall and winter squash, this little ball of sunshine has a little something different going on inside.
-It gets its name from its uncanny ability to basically turn into spaghetti with a little heat, and that alone is pretty darn cool.
+It gets its name from its uncanny ability to basically turn into spaghetti with a little heat.
 Here are some tips on how to make Instant Pot spaghetti squash.

 Most other winter squashes are considered starchy vegetables, but spaghetti squash isn’t so much.

 In fact, it’s very low in carbohydrates and calories while being high in fibre and nutrients.
 With only 20 grams of carbs per 2 cups of cooked squash (and 5 grams of fibre), you’ll be able to enjoy this vegetable with a delicious sauce or as a low-carb side.
 Whether or not you’re cutting carbs, there’s no denying that it’s delicious!